 Keep reading to learn more about peer learning.
 You can also visit ViewSonic’s range of education solutions for additional valuable insights into EdTech and the modern classroom.

-There are many ways to uplift teaching and learning, and peer learning is teaching method that encourages collaborations in the classroom.
+There are many ways to uplift teaching and learning, and peer learning is a teaching method that encourages collaborations in the classroom.
 Using peer learning techniques not only promotes student learning from one another, but also help them develop skills in oral communication and boost their self-esteem.
 Having students work through an assignment together also helps increase retention and create an atmosphere of achievement.

 What is Peer Learning?